osdldbt/dbt2/doc/architecture.rst

 The most frequent transaction consists of entering a new order that is comprised of an average of ten line items.
-Each warehouse maintains stock for 100,000 items  and attempts to fill oders from that stock.
-To simulate realistic events, such as the case where a particular wharehouse may not have the item in stock, the TPC-C benchmark requires that close to 10% of all orders must be supplied by another warehouse (i.e. 10% of all orders are not in stock at the warehouse where the order is entered).
+Each warehouse maintains stock for 100,000 items and attempts to fill orders from that stock.
+To simulate realistic events, such as the case where a particular warehouse may not have the item in stock, the TPC-C benchmark requires that close to 10% of all orders must be supplied by another warehouse (i.e. 10% of all orders are not in stock at the warehouse where the order is entered).